learninginvision/CoDeGAN/README.md

 - Python 3.6.13
 - Pytorch 1.7.1
 - Numpy 1.19.2
-- TensorFlow 1.12.0
+- TensorFlow 1.12.0 `<is not must>`

 ## Datasets

-The MNIST, Fashion-MNIST and CIFAR-10 datasets needn't to be downloaded in advance, the code automatically downloads the data to directory ``"./CoDeGAN/data/<dataset_name>"`` during operation , if you download the data yourself, make sure they are on the same directory.
+The MNIST, Fashion-MNIST and CIFAR-10 datasets needn't to be downloaded in advance, the code automatically downloads the data to directory ``"./data/<dataset_name>"`` during operation , if you download the data yourself, make sure they are on the same directory.

 ## Training

-You can train your own models on the datasets mentioned, the few labels used in our experiments and the corresponding pretrained models are saved in directory ``"../CoDeGAN/<dataset_name>/few_labels"``, they are used only in few labels experiments.
+You can train your own models on the datasets mentioned, the few labels used in our experiments and the corresponding pretrained models are saved in directory ``"../<dataset_name>/few_labels"``, they are used only in few labels experiments.
 When selecting few labels images, we only make sure that the number of images for each class is equal, without additional filtering.

 We also provide [pre trained model weights](https://drive.google.com/drive/folders/1KrIAhsEd3BOKAZOPIHJY3MW9-kw3oAgS?usp=sharing), you can download this file and unzip to base directory.